tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理资源/磁盘检查更新_intl_en.md

 ## Feature overview
-This feature checks whether the cluster disk information is consistent with the information displayed in the console and supports performing updates to ensure consistency.
+This feature checks whether the cluster disk information is consistent with that displayed in the console and supports performing updates to ensure consistency.

 ## Directions
 1. Log in to the [EMR console](https://console.cloud.tencent.com/emr) and click the **ID/Name** of the target cluster in the **Cluster list** to enter the cluster details page.